google/WebFundamentals/src/site/_en/fundamentals/monetization/ads/optimize-ads.markdown

 and [display ads](https://support.google.com/adsense/answer/185666).
 Excluding one type of ads limits the number of advertisers available to you.
 * Use ad sizes that are popular with advertisers, see the [Guide to ad sizes](https://support.google.com/adsense/answer/6002621).
+* In some cases, certain ads may not blend well with your content, be careful about blocking too many categories as it will lower your potential earnings.

+<b>Note:</b> this information is also included in the publisher scorecard,
+but it's crucial to strong ad performance!

 ## Don't block the AdSense crawler